-Sales of books and cassettes are recognised when control of the goods has been transferred.
+Sales of religious books and merchandise are recognised when control of the goods has been transferred.
 Service income is recognised when services are rendered.

 Rental income

 Rental income from investment properties is recognised on a straight-line basis over the term of the lease.